Peers

 Incomplete peers

-In some rare cases, mtcute may not be able to immediately provide you with complete information about a user/chat (see min constructors in MTProto docs).
+In some cases, mtcute may not be able to immediately provide you with complete information about a user/chat (see min constructors in MTProto docs).

 TIP